heartcored98/transformer_anatomy/README.md

-## Transformer Anatomy: Roles and Utilization of Attention Heads in Transformer-based Neural Language Models (ACL 2020)
+## [Transformer Anatomy]: Roles and Utilization of Attention Heads in Transformer-based Neural Language Models (ACL 2020)

-### Toolkit for finding and analyzing important attention heads in transformer-based models
+Official Pytorch implementation of **Transformer Anatomy** | [Paper](https://www.aclweb.org/anthology/2020.acl-main.311/)

-Majority of researchers would agree that the BERT and other transformer models outperform previous models (LSTM, ELMo, etc..).
-However, most of us still does not understand well about how the transformers digest given input text internally.
-Therefore, this repository is a toolkit includes
+Jae-young Jo<sup>1,2</sup>, Sung-hyon Myaeng<sup>1</sup>

-- Evaluate pre-trained(or just trained) transformer model with given downstream task in order to find out **superior attention heads** or encoder-layers including intuitive visualization within heatmap plot.
+<sup>1</sup> <sub>KAIST</sub>

-- Construct **better sentence representation** without giving a change to pre-trained transformer by concatenating the output vectors from the superior attention heads.
+<sup>2</sup> <sub>Dingbro, Inc</sub>

-#
+Sentence encoders based on the transformer architecture have shown promising results on various natural language tasks.
+The main impetus lies in the pre-trained neural language models that capture long-range dependencies among words, owing to multi-head attention that is unique in the architecture.
+However, little is known for how linguistic properties are processed, represented, and utilized for downstream tasks among hundreds of attention heads inside the pre-trained transformer-based model.
+For the initial goal of examining the roles of attention heads in handling a set of linguistic features, we conducted a set of experiments with ten probing tasks and three downstream tasks on four pre-trained transformer families (GPT, GPT2, BERT, and ELECTRA).
+Meaningful insights are shown through the lens of heat map visualization and utilized to propose a relatively simple sentence representation method that takes advantage of most influential attention heads, resulting in additional performance improvements on the downstream tasks.

 ### DEMO #1 - Inspecting Internal Linguistic Information Handling Inside Transformers